Evaluation Metrics

 bleu_score(reference_corpus::Vector{Vector{Token}}, translation_corpus::Vector{Token}; max_order=4, smooth=false)

-Computes BLEU score of translated segments against one or more references.
-Returns the BLEU score, n-gram precisions, brevity penalty, geometric mean of n-gram precisions, translationlength and referencelength
+Return the BLEU score, n-gram precisions, brevity penalty, geometric mean of n-gram precisions, translation_length, and reference_length.

 Arguments